 Altitude drugs

-Since altitude drugs have side effects, make sure to consult a doctor before using them.
+Since altitude drugs have side effects, consult a doctor before using them.
 One of the popular altitude drugs is Diamox.
 This is used to prevent and reduce altitude sickness symptoms like tiredness, headache, nausea, dizziness, and shortness of breath.

 Personal medication

-Bring along with you Imodium or Lomotil in case of diarrhea, antibiotics for infection, headache painkillers, such as Ibuprofen or Tylenol.
+Bring with you Imodium or Lomotil in case of diarrhoea, antibiotics for infection, and headache painkillers, such as Ibuprofen or Tylenol.

 Oral rehydration sachets